alfitriv/Catstagram-final/README.md

 # Catstagram-final
-This is the finished version of the Catstagram app
+This is the finished version of the Catstagram app in SwiftUI

 # Prerequisite
 * Xcode 11